Michigan Theatre (Jackson, Michigan)

-The Michigan Theatre at 124 North Mechanic Street in Jackson, Michigan opened in 1930 and was designed by Maurice Herman Finkel.
-It was listed on the National Register of Historic Places on May 8, 1980, and is undergoing renovations as of 2005.
+The Michigan Theatre is a historic movie palace in downtown Jackson, Michigan.
+The theater was built for W. S. Butterfield Theatres, and opened in 1930 as the first air-conditioned building in downtown Jackson.
+It was designed by Detroit architect Maurice Herman Finkel, who also designed the contemporaneous Michigan Theater in Ann Arbor.

+W. S. Butterfield Theatres operated the Michigan until 1978, and the theater was listed on the National Register of Historic Places in 1980.
+The city of Jackson took ownership of the theater in 1993, and sold it to a nonprofit group that year.
+Major renovations occurred in 2005 and 2024, retaining the original architectural style.

 History

-Construction on the Michigan Theatre began in 1928, as part of Col. W. S. Butterfield's theatre chain.
-The theatre was designed by Detroit architect Maurice Finkel.
+The Michigan Theatre was built for W. S. Butterfield Theatres, a cinema chain founded by "Colonel" Walter Scott Butterfield that operated across Michigan in the 20th century.
+Construction on the Michigan Theatre began in 1928.
+The theater was designed by Detroit architect Maurice Herman Finkel.
 It is reported that the design incorporated a narrow commercial block already extant on Mechanic Street to house the entry.

-The Michigan Theatre was opened in 1930.
+The Michigan Theatre opened to the public April 30, 1930.
 It was built for the mainstream popular entertainment of the day, vaudeville and movies.
 For just a few pennies, the public of the 1930s entered the building and were treated as royalty.
 As guests entered the exotic Spanish-styled building, they found lavish interior plasterwork of the 1930s, polychrome terra cotta facade, walnut furniture, wool carpets, oil paintings, heavy demask draperies, and exotic stained glass light fixtures.

-The original owner of the theatre, Butterfield Theatres, maintained the theatre until business ceased in 1978.
-The Michigan Theatre of Jackson, Incorporated acquired the theatre from the city of Jackson on August 24, 1993.
+The original owner of the theater, Butterfield Theatres, maintained the theater until business ceased in May 1978.
+The nonprofit Michigan Theatre Preservation Association leased the building from Butterfield later that year and operated it until 1982, when it disbanded due to a lack of funding.
+The original marquee was declared unsafe in 1987, and was replaced in 1989.

+The city of Jackson took ownership of the building in 1993 due to unpaid property taxes, and The Michigan Theatre of Jackson, Incorporated acquired the theater from the city of Jackson that August.
 The non-profit corporation continues to restore the building, receiving a Michigan Historic Preservation Award in 2012 for its restoration efforts.

-Today the theatre brings in classic films, art films, live theatre productions, concerts, meetings, and other community events.
-When the restoration is finished, the theatre will attract tourists to downtown Jackson and help the local economy.
-In 2012 The Michigan Theatre hosted over 300 events and continues to thrive via generous donations from many and excellence in programming.
+Today the theater brings in classic films, art films, live theater productions, concerts, meetings, and other community events.
+When the restoration is finished, the theater will attract tourists to downtown Jackson and help the local economy.
+In 2012, the Michigan Theatre hosted over 300 events and continues to thrive via generous donations from many and excellence in programming.

+The theatre completed a major renovation program in 2024, which began in 2022 after being interrupted by the COVID-19 pandemic.
+The renovations included the installation of new ventilation systems, a new digital marquee sign sponsored by a local credit union, and a new projector for films.